-It is time for your routine blood sugar test….and you start being strict with your diet so that the test is in your favour.
-Not anymore; a new test can easily find out how much you have cheated on your diet and the blood glucose control over several months.
+Time for your routine blood sugar test…. and you start being strict with your diet so that the test is in your favour.
+Well with routine fasting and PP this might work but with Hba1c forget about cheating.
+It can easily find out how much you have cheated on your diet and how good or bad the blood glucose has been over the months.

 Glucose levels fluctuate from minute to minute, hour to hour, and day to day.
 Thus for a day to day control blood glucose test is the best guide.
 The HbA1c level changes slowly, over 10 weeks, so it can only be used as a ‘quality control’ test.